Saghen/blink.cmp/docs/configuration/sources.md

 }
 ```

+## Terminal and Cmdline Sources

+You may use `cmdline` and `term` sources via the `sources.cmdline` and `sources.term` tables.
+You may see the defaults in the [reference](./reference.md#sources).
+There's no source for shell completions at the moment, [contributions welcome](https://github.com/Saghen/blink.cmp/issues/1149)!

 ## Using `nvim-cmp` sources

 Blink can use `nvim-cmp` sources through a compatibility layer developed by [stefanboca](https://github.com/stefanboca): [blink.compat](https://github.com/Saghen/blink.compat).
 Please open any issues with `blink.compat` in that repo